How Is a Video Podcast Different Than an Audio Podcast?

 Still consider that if you have already gone the long route of creating a quality video show, the audio should also be good enough to distribute over audio podcast distribution channels.
 The only additional element would be to always acknowledge your audio-only audience in everything that you do.
 This could be as simple as adding links to the visual elements and full video in the audio podcast description.

-What equipment do you need for video podcasting?
+What additional equipment do you need for video?

 Video podcasting falls into two categories which determine the equipment needed: